Centennial Secondary School (Coquitlam): Summer Learning

-Clubs

-There are many student-run and teacher-directed clubs and organizations at Centennial, including After School Discussion Groups, Amnesty International, The Aquatic Conservation Team, The Art & Design Club, The Book Club, Bubble Cents (a bubble tea club), The Business Club, Dare To Care, The Debate Club, Drag Racing, Dragonboat, Eurotour, The Games Club, The Gavel Club, Grad Council, Kids Help Phone, Leadership, Luthiers, The Manga Club, Math Crew, Pete's Place, Recycling Group, Red Cross, The Salmon Club, Skiers & Snowboarders, Students for Sweetwater, VOX, The Writer's Society, Me2We and World Vision.

 Athletics

 The school's sports teams include badminton, basketball, cross country running, curling, field hockey, field lacrosse, football, golf, gymnastics, netball, rugby, soccer, swimming, tennis, track & field, volleyball, water polo, and wrestling.

-Since the 2009-2010 school year, Centennial (along with Riverside Secondary in Port Coquitlam) has been offering a hockey academy program to boys and girls.
+Since the 2009–2010 school year, Centennial (along with Riverside Secondary in Port Coquitlam) has been offering a hockey academy program to boys and girls.
 The program gives students three hours of course time on ice a week and two hours of off-ice instruction for four credits towards graduation.
 While hockey programs are common throughout other school districts in North America, this academy represents the first of its kind in the Tri-Cities.

 Building Replacement

 Centennial Secondary's original school building, constructed in 1967, is currently being replaced with a newer building located on the same site.
 Once construction is complete, the old building will be demolished, with the exception of one of its gymnasiums.
 The new building was designed by Graham Hoffart Mathiasen Architects and will have a capacity of 1250 students.
 The school's design is expected to meet LEED Gold standards, by utilizing features such as environmental conservation, energy efficiency, an emphasis on the use of natural lighting, and natural landscaping.
 The school will have a teaching kitchen, shops for metal, automotive and carpentry, and a 220-seat theatre.
 Design features include classrooms with moveable walls, flexible learning spaces for student-teacher collaboration, and an outdoor amphitheatre.
 The cost of the new school is $49-million and includes the construction of a new Neighbourhood Learning Centre that will house youth programs and post-secondary programs.

 The project was initially announced by the province in 2009.
 Detailed plans for the school replacement were presented to the public on January 17, 2012.
-Construction of the new school began in late 2013, and is expected to be finished during the 2015-2016 school year.
+Construction of the new school began in late 2013, and is expected to be finished during the 2015–2016 school year.
 Those expectations were met in 2016.

 Several residents from the surrounding residential neighbourhood raised concerns about the proposed building's height, stating that portions of the building at a height of 16 metres would decrease property values, diminished sightlines, and restrict privacy and natural lighting.
 The project's architect responded by stating that testing concluding that no natural lighting to surrounding buildings would be lost.